 Built by John Greenfield, a member of the Ghost Squadron Show Team, the impressive Albatross began when John found a fiberglass fuselage and other parts that were said to have been produced in the 1970’s or 80s for a motion picture job.
 He the built up traditional wing and tail surfaces for the fuselage and then started work on the real challenge of the project–the retractable landing gear.
-After trying several pneumatic setups which all failed to work properly, he eventually developed a system using hydrolics which operated in a very scale like fashion.
+After trying several pneumatic setups which all failed to work properly, he eventually developed a system using hydraulics which operates in a very scale fashion.
 In all, it took a year to build the model Albatross and another year to develop and fabricate the retractable landing gear.
 The completed flying boat weighs in at an impressive 92.5 pounds and has a wing span of of 189 inches.

 The full size Grumman HU-16 Albatross is a large twin–radial engine amphibious flying boat that was used by the USAF, the U.S. Navy and the U.S. Coast Guard, primarily as a search and rescue aircraft.